isomerpages/psd-psw/_exclusives-2024/Free Social Activities.md

 <br>Time: 7.30-8.30pm
 <br>Location: online</p>
 <p>
-<br>Join our 1-hour-ish class good for the whole body and mind.
-The class
+<br>Immerse yourself in our rejuvenating 1-hour session, designed to benefit
-flow is about Gentle Yoga followed by Yoga Nidra.
-Great for anyone wanting to deepen a mindful Yoga practice.</p>
+both your body and mind.
+This class begins with Gentle Yoga, easing you into a state of relaxation and balance, followed by Yoga Nidra, a deeply restorative practice that promotes profound rest and mindfulness.
+Perfect for anyone looking to deepen their mindful yoga practice, this session is suitable for all levels.</p>
 <p><strong>Vacancies: 90 pax. </strong>Sign up <a href="https://www.csc.sg/events/EventsDetail/1316/Online--Gentle-Yoga-with-Yoga-nidra" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
 <hr>